EricFillion/happy-transformer/docs/pages/9-deepspeed.md

 ## Script

-You __MUST__ run the code from a script for Deepspeed to work as intended.
+You __MUST__ run the code from a script for Deeppeed to work as intended.
 Use the command "deepspeed" instead of "python3" to run the script.
 Supply the flag "num_gpus" to specify the number of Nvidia GPUs you would like to use.

 ```python